LaharikaSCU/Austin_Project/README.md

 Following are the steps thats been performed for predicting the house price in Austin Area.

+Following are the steps thats been performed for predicting the house price in Austin Area.

 * Drop the following columns as they are not helpful for prediction

     1. homeImage.
-    1. numOfPhotos.
-    1. numPriceChanges.
+2. numOfPhotos.
+3. numPriceChanges.
-    1. description.
-    1. streetAddress.
-    1. latitude.
-    1. longitude.
+    4. description.
+5. streetAddress.
+6. latitude.
-    1. latestPriceSource.
+	7. longitude.
+8. latestPriceSource.

 Scatter plot between Living Area (sqft) vs SalePrice: